Book-reader/c3-docgen/stdlibref.md

 ```c3
 struct ArenaAllocator (Allocator)
 ```

-Initialize a memory arena for use using the provided bytes.
 ```c3
 fn ArenaAllocator* ArenaAllocator.init(&self, char[] data)
 ```

-Reset the usage completely.
 ```c3
 fn void ArenaAllocator.clear(&self)
 ```

-Given some memory, create an arena allocator on the stack for it.
 ```c3
 macro ArenaAllocator* wrap(char[] bytes)
 ```

-"Mark" the current state of the arena allocator by returning the use count.
 ```c3
 fn usz ArenaAllocator.mark(&self)
 ```

-Reset to a previous mark.
 ```c3
 fn void ArenaAllocator.reset(&self, usz mark)
 ```

-Implements the Allocator interface method.
 ```c3
 fn void ArenaAllocator.release(&self, void* ptr, bool) @dynamic
 ```

-Implements the Allocator interface method.
 ```c3
 fn void*?
 ArenaAllocator.acquire(&self, usz size, AllocInitType init_type, usz alignment) @dynamic
 ```

-Implements the Allocator interface method.
 ```c3
 fn void*?
 ArenaAllocator.resize(&self, void *old_pointer, usz size, usz alignment) @dynamic
 ```

-The backed arena allocator provides an allocator that will allocate from a pre-allocated chunk of memory provided by it's backing allocator.
-The allocator supports mark / reset operations, so it can be used as a stack (push-pop) allocator.
-If the initial memory is used up, it will fall back to regular allocations, that will be safely freed on `reset`.

-While this allocator is similar to the dynamic arena, it supports multiple "save points", which the dynamic arena doesn't.
 ```c3
 struct BackedArenaAllocator (Allocator)
 ```